Channels with Input-Correlated Synchronization Errors: Abstract

 ``Independent and identically distributed'' errors do not accurately capture the noisy behavior of real-world data storage and information transmission technologies.
 Motivated by this, we study channels with \emph{input-correlated} synchronization errors, meaning that the distribution of synchronization errors (such as deletions and insertions) applied to the $i$-th input $x_i$ may depend on the whole input string $x$.

 We begin by identifying conditions on the input-correlated synchronization channel under which the channel's information capacity is achieved by a stationary ergodic input source and is equal to its coding capacity.
 These conditions capture a wide class of channels, including channels with correlated errors observed in DNA-based data storage systems and their multi-trace versions, and generalize prior work.
-To showcase the usefulness of the general capacity theorem above, we combine it with techniques of Pernice-Li-Wootters (ISIT 2022) and Brakensiek-Li-Spang (FOCS 2020) to obtain explicit capacity-achieving codes for multi-trace channels with \emph{runlength-dependent deletions}, motivated by error patterns observed in DNA-based data storage systems.
+To showcase the usefulness of the general capacity theorem above, we combine it with techniques of Pernice-Li-Wootters (ISIT 2022) and Brakensiek-Li-Spang (FOCS 2020) to obtain explicit capacity-achieving codes for multi-trace channels with \emph{runlength-dependent deletions}, motivated by error patterns observed in DNA-based data storage systems.\blfootnote{The work of R.\ Con was funded by the European Union (DiDAX, 101115134).
+The work of J.\ Ribeiro was funded by the European Union (LESYNCH, 101218842) and by national funds through FCT – Fundação para a Ciência e a Tecnologia, I.P., and, when eligible, co-funded by EU funds under project/support UID/50008/2025 – Instituto de Telecomunicações, with DOI \href{https://doi.org/10.54499/UID/50008/2025}{10.54499/UID/50008/2025}.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.}